You are about to erase your work on this activity. Are you sure you want to do this?

 piece of information, doesn’t mean you will want to.
 The first step is to identify

-which elements we are able to generalize, but that doesn’t mean we will generalize
+which elements we are able to generalize, but that doesn’t mean we should generalize

 every piece of information we can.
 This is the artform aspect of modeling; there is no

-with practice one can develop a talent for determining the ‘ideal’ level of
+practice one can develop a talent for determining the ‘ideal’ level of generalizing.
+(And people with this skill set are usually worth their weight in gold to

 In other words, modeling is...

-isn’t really worth practicing.The perfect way to be lazy at work without getting
+that isn’t really worth practicing.The perfect way to be lazy at work without

 Next Step: Determine what should be generalized... and how.

-to decide which aspects to generalize.
-On the one hand, the more you generalize,
+trying to decide which aspects to generalize.
+On the one hand, the more you

-the more versatile and applicable your model becomes.
+generalize, the more versatile and useful your model becomes.
 On the other hand,

 generalizing takes time and effort, meaning you may spend so much time